AguirreEze/reventando_otros_mundos/README.md

 # Reventando Otros Mundos [Deploy](https://reventandootrosmundos.vercel.app)

-This page was made for my friends stream, he plays old games on Twitch and reviews animes in a online radio
+This page was made for my friends stream, he plays old games on Twitch and reviews animes in a online radio.

 ## Proyect Introduction